apache/zeppelin/zeppelin-web/README.md

 ``./grunt serve``

 This will launch a Zeppelin WebApplication on port **9000** and update on code changes.
-(You will need Zeppelin running on the side)
+(You will need to have Zeppelin running on the side)

 #### Troubleshooting